ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-operations-nodejs/index.md

 In the code snippet above, the grid is configured to use the Server-Side Row Model by setting: `gridOptions.rowModelType = 'serverSide'`.

 Sorting is enabled via `defaultColDef.sortable = true` property.
 A simple number filter is also added to the 'year' column.
-The example has `filterParams.newRowsAction = 'keep'` set to ensure that as new data is loaded the applied filters are kept, however since v21 of ag-Grid, `newRowsAction` defaults to `'keep'` for Server Side Row Model so this property no longer needs to be set.
+The example has `filterParams.newRowsAction = 'keep'` set to ensure that as new data is loaded the applied filters are kept, however since v21 of AG Grid, `newRowsAction` defaults to `'keep'` for Server Side Row Model so this property no longer needs to be set.

 To demonstrate [Row Grouping](../server-side-model-grouping/), the 'country' and 'sport' columns have been configured with `rowGroup = true`.
 Finally, to ensure the medal values are aggregated up the group hierarchy, the value columns have been set up with an aggregation function: `aggFunc='sum'`.